opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

          -  If a full-ECS image is in **Normal** state but the system does not display message "Available in AZ\ *x*", the full-ECS image can be used to create ECSs in the entire region, and the encryption attributes of the system and data disks of the created ECSs are the same as those of the system and data disks specified in the full-ECS image.
 Additionally, the data encryption settings of the system disk, and the SCSI, sharing attribute, and data encryption settings of data disks can be modified during ECS creation.

          -  To ensure that NIC multi-queue is enabled on an ECS created using a private image, configure NIC multi-queue when creating such a private image.
-NIC multi-queue routes NIC interrupt requests among multiple vCPUs for higher network PPS and bandwidth.
+NIC multi-queue routes NIC interrupt requests among multiple vCPUs for higher network packets per second (PPS) and bandwidth.

             For details, see "How Do I Set NIC Multi-Queue Feature of an Image?"